Academic and Student Resources

 Center for Practical Theology activities include:

-- Conducting research in the areas of congregational development, spiritual practices and spiritual formation, pastoral excellence, religious education, homiletics, urban ministry, and practical theology.
+- Conducting research in the areas of congregational development, spiritual practices and spiritual formation, pastoral excellence, religious education, homiletics, urban ministry, poverty justice, and feminist practical theology.

 - Providing support for a doctoral program in practical theology.